dannyhope/uxbrighton/Readme.md

     - Jay
     - Jenni
     lanyrd-url: [e.g. http://lanyrd.com/2013/ux-brighton-oktoberfest/]
-    stub: true [hide the event from the event list]
-    noinfo: true [adds "Stub" in the menu]
     ---

-    # Event title

     ## Talk title

     ## Talk title

+### Hide it from the public

+To prevent the event from appearing in the event list make sute the frontmatter has these values:

+    upcoming: true
+    stub: true

+### Mark it as a stub

+In order to make the word "stub" appear next the the event’s title in the events menu, make sure the frontmatter includes:

+    noinfo: true [adds "Stub" in the menu]

 ### Prevent the conference page from taking over the homepage